janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ## The Collector Component

-Collector components collect data points from sources, typically by periodic polling or subscriptions, and ensure the collected data is stored in a Time Series Database (TSDB).
+Collector components are parts of a Network Controller that collect data points from sources, typically by periodic polling or subscriptions, and ensure the collected data is stored in a Time Series Database (TSDB).
 The actual data stream may or may not be passing through the collector component; the collector is responsible for ensuring data flows from the source to the destination TSDB and that the data has a YANG description and is tagged with necessary metadata.
 How the collector agrees with a source to deliver data in a timely manner is beyond the scope of this document.

 ~~~